-Leaky gut syndrome wreaks havoc on its victims causing them to be tired all the time, depressed and more.
-But fortunately, this disorder can be healed completely through specific temporary dietary modification and targeted nutritional supplements.
-First, you need to know what leaky gut syndrome is and 5 external signs you may have it.
+Leaky gut syndrome can wreak havoc on your energy and mood, causing you to be tired all the time, depressed, and more.
+Fortunately, this disorder can be healed through specific, temporary dietary modification and targeted nutritional supplements.
+First, however, you need to know what leaky gut syndrome is.
 That is found in Part 1 of this series.
-Then you need to confirm for sure that you have Leaky Gut Syndrome, and this is done by special lab testing as described in Part 2.
-But if you do have it, here in Part 3 we want to describe how to heal Leaky Gut Syndrome.
+You also need to learn how to identify and test for leaky gut as described in Part 2.
+Here in part 3, I discuss how to heal leaky gut syndrome.
 By combining a restricted dietary program with nutritional supplements that have been shown in the literature to reduce intestinal inflammation and repair the intestinal lining, you can break the vicious cycle of a leaky gut and finally bring a lasting end to that “tired all the time” feeling.

 Healing Leaky Gut Syndrome: The Leaky Gut Diet and 4R Program